juergenweb/FrontendForms/README.md

 * **forbiddenFileExt**\
   This validation checks if an uploaded file is of one of the forbidden extensions.
 It takes the value of
   $_FILES['name'] and extracts the extension.
 If the extension is in the array of forbidden extensions an error message will be displayed.
+Returns true if file is not type of the forbidden file types, otherwise false.

 First parameter: validation name / Second parameter: array of forbidden file extensions